 Before jumping to any conclusions, that there is a bug in Allure TestOps, pipeline or whatever tool you are using, please read this article on how to check if you actually can use the selective tests run feature.

-The Selective test run feature allows you triggering your build from Allure TestOps UI by selecting some test cases (not all test cases in your project).
+The Selective test run feature allows you triggering your build from Allure TestOps UI by selecting some test cases (not 100% of tests cases in your project).

 How it works